FAQ Buying Guide · 8 min read · Updated May 2026

 Is TradingWizard actually free to start, or is it a paywalled demo?

-TradingWizard has a real Starter (Free) tier with full access to Kai AI insights and limited credits — no credit card required.
-The 14-day free trial unlocks Pro / Ultimate features (full Chart Analyzer, bot army, advanced AI) and converts only if you choose to stay on a paid plan.
-You can cancel any time before the trial ends.
+TradingWizard has a real Starter (Free) tier with full access to Wiz AI insights and limited credits — no credit card required.
+To unlock the full Pro feature set, Pro is $1 for your first month, then $39/mo, and it auto-renews after 30 days.
+You can cancel any time.

 What data sources feed TradingWizard, and how often are they refreshed?